Back

 mobile app development

-Yet it turned out that such stations would be too expensive to produce.
+Yet, it turned out that such stations would be too expensive to produce.
 We offered to make the model cheaper: cut out the screen, reduce the station size, and add wires.
 That’s what we made:

 mobile app development

 It doesn’t look as hi-tech as the first version, but producing a charging device like that is economically reasonable.
-EvTrip promote it as an innovation in the field of charging devices for private use.
+EvTrip promotes it as an innovation in the field of charging devices for private use.

 User manual